japhero/ObsidianMain/Areas/school/English/Invisible man/Themes.md

 Motifs
 - Invisibility
-- Vison and blindness (and reflections, and shadows, ect...)
+- Vison and blindness (and reflections, and shadows, …)
 - Darkness and light
 - Veils and Masks
 - Music (jazz/blues)